V-Sekai/manuals/decisions/20230531-godot-engine-ipad.md

-# Build a MacOS editor for the iPad
+# Build a Single-Instance MacOS Editor for the iPad

 ## Metadata